-ADHD vs ADHD
+ADHD vs ADD

 ADD vs ADHD: What is the difference between ADD and ADHD?

-It’s essential for people to have a clear grasp of the differences between ADD and ADHD.
+People need to have a clear grasp of the differences between ADD and ADHD.

 ADD, or Attention Deficit Disorder, is actually an outdated term that was once used to describe what we now call ADHD, predominantly inattentive presentation.
 ADD and ADHD are often used interchangeably, but it’s essential to understand that ADD is now considered part of the broader ADHD spectrum.
 So, when you hear ADD, think of it as the “quieter sibling” of ADHD.

 Why is it important to understand the differences between ADD and ADHD?